-The Town of Cary has seven Boards and Commissions.
-Each is unique in its size, meeting schedule, and specific function; however, the overall mission is the same: To make Cary a place in which we can be proud to live, work and play.
+Town of Cary has seven Boards and Commissions.
+Each is unique in its size, meeting schedule and specific function; however, the overall mission is the same: To make Cary a place in which we can be proud to live, work and play.
 Citizens who serve on these boards and commissions perform a community service using their skills, interests and initiatives to make the difference.
 These volunteers believe that Cary should indeed become "My Cary" for each of us.Get involved

-Whether you are interested in recreational activities, cultural events, technology issues or land use practices, the Town of Cary has opportunities for you to volunteer to share your time and talents.
-Applications are accepted from May 5 through June 30 for upcoming vacancies.
+Whether you are interested in recreational activities, cultural events, technology issues or land-use practices, the Town of Cary has opportunities for you to volunteer to share your time and talents.
+Applications are accepted from May 1 through June 30 for upcoming vacancies.

 - All citizens appointed to any board or commission are required to read and sign the Ethics and Conflicts of Interest Guidelines for Town Advisory Boards and Commissions and to familiarize themselves with the Boards and Commissions General Rules of Order.

-For citizens interested in economic development the Town has another standing committee, the Economic Development Committee, whose membership consists of members from the town council, town staff, Cary Chamber and cary citizens.
+For citizens interested in economic development the Town has another standing committee, the Economic Development Committee, whose membership consists of members from the Town Council, Town staff, Cary Chamber and Cary citizens.